+The Operator shall consider whether multiple of the above measures should be adopted in a layered or combined fashion so as to ensure compliance with this Requirement (e.g., a sump pit with a sediment fence in place to intercept potential overflow waters).
 Methods used to prevent drilling discharge waters and their contents from entering a waterbody must be monitored frequently enough to ensure continued effectiveness and replaced, augmented, or extended if necessary.
-Appendix A contains detailed information about sediment control methods that can be used for meeting this Requirement and should be consulted before the planning and installation of these methods.
+The Mineral Lands Division Information Resource on Erosion and Sediment Control contains information about sediment control methods that can be used for meeting this Requirement.
 Should the Department be of the opinion that the method(s) employed are not effective or are inadequate for meeting this Requirement, then the Operator shall abide by the direction of the Department in remedying the situation.

-8.2.
+- 8.2.
 Drilling additives shall be fully biodegradable and used only in the amounts necessary as prescribed by the manufacturer.
-This requirement does not apply to brine used for drilling salt and potash.
+This requirement does not apply to brine used for drilling salt and potash. - 8.3.

-8.3.
 Water pumps shall be located on stable ground and shall not be placed closer to the waterbody than necessary given the length of the intake hose.
-The only exception to this distance requirement is at locations where the only stable site for a water pump is at the bottom of a slope.
+The only exception to this distance requirement is at locations where the only stable site for a water pump is at the bottom of a slope. - 8.4.

-8.4.
 All water pumps shall be underlain by effective secondary containment (e.g., a drip tray) lined with absorbent pads.
 Absorbent pads shall be changed before becoming saturated.
-Secondary containment where the containment rim is broken or otherwise ineffective must be replaced or placed within additional containment (e.g., a tarp-lined wooden tray) without delay.

-8.5.
-All reasonable means shall be employed to prevent spills of petroleum, including spills of hydraulic oil beneath drill rigs.
+Secondary containment where the containment rim is broken or otherwise ineffective must be replaced or placed within additional containment (e.g., a tarp-lined wooden tray) without delay. - 8.5.
+All reasonable means shall be employed to prevent spills of petroleum, including spills of hydraulic oil beneath drill rigs. - 8.6.

-8.6.
 Petroleum spills shall be completely cleaned up without delay.
-Spills related to active drilling are typically cleaned up in the following ways:

-- a) For spills on land, including spills of hydraulic oil beneath a drill rig and spills of fuel alongside a water pump, excavate all contaminated materials (e.g., soil, vegetation) and place into empty drums or similar containers.
+Spills related to active drilling are typically cleaned up in the following ways: - a) For spills on land, including spills of hydraulic oil beneath a drill rig and spills of fuel alongside a water pump, excavate all contaminated materials (e.g., soil, vegetation) and place into empty drums or similar containers.
 Be sure to excavate deep enough to retrieve all of the contaminated soil. - b) For spills on water, keep adding absorbent pads and remove them as they become saturated with petroleum.
 Place the contaminated absorbent pads in empty drums or similar containers.

-The clean up of petroleum spills and the disposal of petroleum-contamined materials is addressed further in Section 13 of this document.
+The cleanup of petroleum spills and the disposal of petroleum-contaminated materials is addressed further in Section 13 of this document.